HugoLis/BridgeBuilder/README.md

 # Documentation

 ## Overview
-This project was created as part of my final university thesis project and it is an application for the optimization of **truss bridges** structures using evolutionary algorithms.
+This project was created as part of my university thesis project and it is an application for the optimization of **truss bridges** structures using evolutionary algorithms.